Beyond your Homeschool Mama Identity

-So, you signed up to homeschool and you’re grateful to have followed this path.
+So, you signed up to homeschool and you’re grateful to have followed this path, yet you know you have an identity beyond your homeschool mama identity.

 Who are you beyond your homeschool mama identity and what will be the next contribution of your life outside your homeschool mama identity?